R3Conclave/conclave-core-sdk/README.md

 | [scripts/](scripts)                                                                                                                                                                                                                                | Various scripts for building and testing the SDK.                                                                           |

 ## License
+Copyright © 2022, R3 LLC, all rights reserved.

-The Conclave Core SDK is open source and distributed under the [Apache License v2.0](LICENSE).
+The Conclave Core SDK is distributed under the [Apache License v2.0](LICENSE).

 It incorporates components from third-party open source libraries.
 See the [NOTICE](NOTICE.md) file for more information.